Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Some people think I’m crazy for describing Hamachi as fruity but trust me :)

-We then come to the third course, Hamachi (Yellowtail) Nigiri Sushi.
-Good hamachi is one of my favorite fish to have as sashimi due it it’s juicy-ness and fruity-like flavors.
-Mizu’s version here, does it pretty well.
+We then come to the third course of this Bangkok Omakase experience, Hamachi (Yellowtail) Nigiri Sushi.
+Good Hamachi is one of my favorite fish to have as sashimi due it it’s juicy-ness and fruity-like flavors.
+Mizu by Sankyodai’s version here, does it pretty well.

 A common theme you’ll notice is that I will describe all of the these dishes as “soft” and “melt in your mouth”.
 Well… It’s true.

-The interesting thing about Mizu’s version is that they serve it at room temperature, in fact they serve all their dishes at room temperature.
+The interesting thing about the Hamachi at Mizu by Sankyodai is that they serve it at room temperature, in fact they serve all their dishes at room temperature.
 This way you’ll get the pure natural flavors of the fish without the taste being affected by the cold as you would normally get with frozen or freezer-stored fish.

 Course 4: The Divine Uni (Sea Urchin) Nigiri Sushi